EpF3/arabic-eval/evaluation.md

     FOR each character in the divided word:
         COLLECT metrics by evaluating the character
         AGGREGATE metrics for final analysis
     COMPUTE average metrics from aggregated results
     STORE the average metrics in the database
 ```

-### Final Notes
-The asynchronous nature of the Evaluation Layer allows for efficient and quick assessments of text quality, while proper error handling ensures that the system remains robust and resilient against evaluation failures.

 ---

 ## Evaluation Metrics: I/O Level